Chania or Heraklion: Which Crete City to Visit?

 Agios Titos Church in Heraklion

-Chania vs Heraklion: Which is Better to Visit
+Heraklion vs Chania: Which is Better to Visit

 So, there you have it – two wonderful Cretan cities, full of amazing sights, food and people.
 Which will it be?

-Choosing between a visit to Heraklion or Chania can be a bit difficult if you don’t have time to visit both on your trip to Crete.
+Choosing where to base yourself on Crete can be a bit difficult if you don’t have time to visit both cities.
 However, both cities have something different to offer and are fantastic destinations in their own right.

 Are you trying to figure out the difference between Heraklion and Chania?
 Have any questions?
 Let us know in the comments!